-A Phase I/II Study Afatinib/Carboplatin/Paclitaxel Induction Chemotherapy Followed By Standard Chemoradiation In HPV Negative Locally Advanced Stage III/IVa/IVb HNSCC.
+A Phase I/II Study Afatinib/Carboplatin/Paclitaxel Induction Chemotherapy Followed By Standard Chemoradiation In HPV-Negative or High-risk HPV-Positive Locally Advanced Stage III/IVa/IVb HNSCC

 To determine the maximally tolerated dose of afatinib in combination with carboplatin and paclitaxel every 21 days as an induction regimen in patients with HPV-negative stage III, IVa and IVb squamous cell cancer of the oral cavity, oropharynx, hypopharynx, and larynx.
 To estimate the tumor response rate and side effects of induction chemotherapy followed by concurrent chemoradiation in patients treated with afatinib.